teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 1. The model accurately predicts next-state configurations (**low MSE/ADE**).
 2. The model generalizes to unseen actions and configurations.
-3. Probabilistic models (e.g., VAE) demonstrate the ability to represent **uncertainty** in outcomes.

 ## 5. Experiments, Results, and Discussion